UW-Hydro/VIC/README.txt

 Memory errors for ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE

 	Files Affected:

 	get_force_type.c
 	get_global_param.c
 	initialize_global.c
 	read_soilparam.c
 	read_soilparam_arc.c
 	vicNl.c

 	Description:

 	Memory errors would occur when ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE.
 	In addition, the output files would not contain sufficient contents due to not closing properly.

 Fixed fread checks

 	Files affected:

 	read_initial_model_state.c

 	Fixed fread checks to make sure correct number of items were read in rather than the size of the item read in.
 JCA (port from 4.1.0_r4 GCT)

+Bug fix for previous bug fix to dt_baseflow calculation.

+	Files Affected:

+	runoff.c

+	Description:

+	Fixed bug arising from earlier fix to dt_baseflow calculation.
+Earlier fix took residual moisture
+	into account in the linear part of the baseflow eqn, but not in the non-linear part.
+Now we take residual moisture into account correctly throughout the whole equation.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****